Content Begin

 Coal has been mined in Collie for over 120 years having a variety of uses from steam locomotives and ships in early days to power generation and metallurgical uses in the past 60 years.
-Primary present uses are power generation, mineral processing applying direct reduction with coal as the reducing agent, cement manufacture and as a pure heat source.
-Over the next few years, Premier’s coal is expected to form the basis of new processes such as gasification, char production and other carbon product manufacture.
+Primary present uses are power generation, mineral processing, cement manufacture and as a pure heat source.

 Premier coal is a sub bituminous steaming coal suitable for: